CaptainDario/ETLCDB_data_reader/README.md

 | ETL11 (9G) | 9G-Type | Hiragana <br/> Kanji                                                    | 128x127 |     4     | JIS X 0208 |     200          |     607200    |

 ## Setup
-First download the source code from this repository.
+First download the wheel from the [releases page](https://github.com/CaptainDario/ETL_data_reader/releases).
-Next install the necessary packages from the *"requirements.txt"*.
+Now install the wheel with:
 ```
-pip install -r requirements.txt
+pip install .\path\to\ETL_data_reader_xxx.whl
 ```
+Assuming you already have [downloaded the ETL data set](http://etlcdb.db.aist.go.jp/obtaining-etl-character-database).
-The second step is to do some renaming of the data set folders and files.
+You have to do some renaming of the data set folders and files.
 First rename the folders like this:
 * ETL8B -> ETL1
 * ETL8G -> ETL9